Tetrabyte/SecureSend/README.md

 _See also the [Tools Page on pwpush.com](https://pwpush.com/en/pages/tools)._

-# 📡 The Password Pusher API
+# 📡 The Tbyte Secure Send API

 * [JSON API Documentation](https://pwpush.com/api)
 * [Walkthrough & Examples](https://github.com/pglombardo/PasswordPusher/wiki/Password-API)

 # 🇮🇹 Internationalization

-Password Pusher is currently available in **18 languages** with more languages being added often as volunteers apply.
+Tbyte Secure Send is currently available in **18 languages** with more languages being added often as volunteers apply.

 From within the application, the language is selectable from a language menu.
 Out of the box and before any language menu selection is done, the default language for the application is English.